WTA Volvo Car Open Results | Federal News Network

 |Singles

-Lucie Hradecka, Czech Republic, and Andreja Klepac (2), Slovenia, def.
-Chloe Beck and Emma Navarro, United States, 6-3, 6-2.
+Irina Khromacheva and Veronika Kudermetova, Russia, def.
+Lucie Hradecka, Czech Republic, and Andreja Klepac (2), Slovenia, 6-3, 6-3.

 Copyright © 2019 The Associated Press.
 All rights reserved.
 This website is not intended for users located within the European Economic Area.